chris-mignon/BMI-Tracker-/Practices.md

 <

 ## Class Practice No.2 Layouts and resources for the UI
-This week we learned how to create an app and edit the layut and add different constrainst to the the different view elements we learned how to use the event handler to complete an action when the button is clicked
+>In this Class practive we learned the following:
+>-Create an app and add two Button elements and a TextView to the layout.
+>-Manipulate each element in the ConstraintLayout to constrain them to the margins and other elements.
+>-Change UI element attributes.
+>-Edit the app's layout in XML.
+>-Extract hardcoded strings into string resources.
+>-Implement click-handler methods to display messages on the screen when the user taps each Button.
+Back

 <img src="/Pictures/Hello toast screenshot 1.jpg"
      alt="Hello toast App"